ngx-rocket/cli/README.md

   -n, --npm   Show installable add-ons on NPM
 ```

-## Generating and serving an Angular project via a development server
+## Generating and serving a project via a development server

 ```bash
 ngx new <project-name>